 The Center at Stamford Health, like many concussion clinics, started out of necessity to provide concussion care in their community.

 A graduate of the neuropsychology fellowship at the University of Pittsburgh’s Sports Medicine Concussion Program, Christina Kunec, PsyD, Neuropsychologist, was recruited to lead the nascent center.
 Knowing that a multi-disciplinary model is essential to the treatment of this complex head injury, she assembled a team of providers from Adult and Pediatric Neurology, Integrative Medicine, and Outpatient Rehabilitation to provide complete continuum of care to patients.
-Rebecca Petersen, MS, Athletic Trainer, joined the team as Patient Care Coordinator and 2 years later, Jill Walker, PhD, Neuropsychologist, was hired to meet the growing program’s needs, and Caraline Gargiulo, MPS, ATC, ITAT joined the team as ATC/Patient Care Coordinator.
+Jill Walker, PhD, Neuropsychologist, was hired to meet the growing program’s needs, and Caraline Gargiulo, MPS, ATC, ITAT joined the team as ATC/Patient Care Coordinator.
 They are the only multi-disciplinary team in the area comprised of experts specifically trained in concussion care.

 At the Concussion Center, evaluations consist of a detailed clinical interview, neurocognitive testing with ImPACT, and vestibular ocular and balance assessments.
 These objective assessments provide opportunities to quantify the effects of head injury, measure recovery, and inform referrals to appropriate care providers as necessary.